Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 What Is Altitude Sickness?

 AMS typically begins above 2,500m, though some people feel effects as low as 2,000m.
-On Nepal’s main trekking routes, you’re well into AMS territory by day three or four of most itineraries.
+On Nepal’s main trekking routes you are well into AMS territory by day three or four of most itineraries.
 This is exactly why acclimatisation days are built in, not added as optional padding.

 There are three severity levels: mild AMS, which is common and manageable; HACE (High Altitude Cerebral Edema), where fluid builds up around the brain; and HAPE (High Altitude Pulmonary Edema), where fluid builds up in the lungs.
 HACE and HAPE are medical emergencies requiring immediate descent and evacuation.
 Both can develop rapidly from unrecognised mild AMS.